 Me, as a young child, in Altea.

 Then, in 1979, we left for the United States.
 We moved to a world that felt like a television set—bright, sprawling, moving at an impossible speed.
-The warmth of Altea, where time stretched and softened in the afternoon sun, was replaced with the hum of traffic and the glare of fluorescent lights.
+The warmth of Altea, where time seemed to stretch and soften in the afternoon sun, was replaced by the hum of traffic and the glare of fluorescent lights.
 The streets were wide, the sidewalks empty.

 Even as I adapted to my new life, Altea stayed with me, not just in memory, but in how my body carried its absence—a longing.
 It was more than nostalgia.
 It was a pull, an imprint.
 A certainty that I would find my way back.